dataiscool/intelligence-as-a-feeling/readme.md

 1. **Non-Commercial Use**: You are free to use, modify, and distribute the content of this project is for non-commercial purposes.
 This includes personal projects, academic research, and open-source contributions.

-2. **Attribution**: Any distribution of the original or modified software must include proper attribution to the original authors, along with a copy of this license.
+2. **Attribution**: Any distribution of the original or modified content must include proper attribution to the original authors, along with a copy of this license.

 3. **Commercial Use**: Commercial use of the content of this project, including but not limited to selling, sublicensing, or incorporating the software into a product or service for sale, is prohibited without prior written permission from the authors.
 Commercial use requires a separate commercial license agreement, which can be negotiated by contacting the authors at [contact email].